Travel Guides

 The lobby at Montage Big Sky showcases its prime location at the foot of the slopes

-Montage Big Sky has several excellent restaurants to choose from.
+Montage Big Sky has several excellent restaurants to choose from, and each offers a different dining experience.
 If you want something casual after a long travel day, head to Beartooth Pub & Rec.
 The low-key restaurant is kid-friendly but still has delicious food and a fun vibe.
-Menu highlights include the skillet-roasted mac & cheese, Yellowstone chili, and pizzas baked in a brick oven.
-Be sure to end your meal with the milk chocolate pizcookie, a gooey skillet cookie, which is big enough to share.
+Menu highlights include the skillet-roasted mac and cheese, Yellowstone chili, and pizzas baked in a brick oven.
+Be sure to end with the milk chocolate pizcookie, a gooey skillet cookie, which is big enough to share.
 After your meal, you can play a game of darts or even bowl at the in-house bowling alley.

 Looking for a more elegant experience?
 Cortina was recently voted the best restaurant in all of Big Sky, and it offers an elevated take on Northern Italian cuisine with a Montana twist.
 The meat-heavy menu highlights local producers, and there’s plenty of game if you’re a fan.
-The Agnolotti dal Plin is divine, as is the duck breast and foraged mushroom conserva.
+The bolognese bianco is divine, as is the grilled Idaho trout with brown butter vinaigrette.
 Cortina has an excellent wine list, so be sure to speak with the sommelier to find a special bottle.

 Day Two